THE QUILTING BEES

 I have a fabric stash like none other.
 My kids laugh and says I won't live long enough to sew it all up.
 Ha! little do they know I am taking it with me.

-I live in beautiful Treasure Valley, located in Washington Fields with my husband Richard and mother Virginia.
+I live in beautiful Treasure Valley, located in Washington Fields with my husband, Richard.

 JANA JAMMET